 Reality Drift — Mechanisms of Misalignment in Modern Systems

-Across AI systems, platforms, and institutions, similar patterns emerge.
-Decisions become guided by measurable signals, metrics replace underlying goals, and optimization begins to operate on representations rather than reality.
+Across AI systems, platforms, and institutions, decisions increasingly become guided by measurable signals.
+Metrics replace underlying goals, proxies become targets, and optimization begins operating on representations rather than reality.

 Core Drift Mechanisms

-• Why Systems Optimize Metrics Instead of Real Outcomes – Proxy Optimization in Complex Systems [PDF] [DOI] [Archive] [IA]
+• Why Systems Optimize Metrics Instead of Real Outcomes – Proxy Optimization in Complex Systems [PDF] [IA]

 • When Metrics Become Targets – Goodhart’s Law and Metric Gaming